lstrozzi/WSO2-Vagrant/README.md

 - Oracle Virtualbox
 - Vagrant

+# How to enable shared directory
+- create vagrant_data directory in your user home directory
+- type this command in a terminal: vagrant plugin install vagrant-vbguest
+- insert these lines in the Vagrantfile: config.vbguest.installer_options = { allow_kernel_upgrade: true }
+	config.vm.synced_folder "~/vagrant_data", "/vagrant_data"

 # How to run WSO2 API-Manager
 - open a CMD.exe prompt
 - CD to the API-M folder